Kong/kong/UPGRADE.md

 #### 3. Suggested Upgrade Path

-##### Upgrade from `0.x` to `2.0.0rc2`
+##### Upgrade from `0.x` to `2.0.0`

-The lowest version that Kong 2.0.0rc2 supports migrating from is 0.14.1. if you are migrating from a previous 0.x release, please migrate to 0.14.1 first.
+The lowest version that Kong 2.0.0 supports migrating from is 1.0.0.
+If you are migrating from a version lower than 0.14.1, you need to migrate to 0.14.1 first.
+Then, once you are migrating from 0.14.1, please migrate to 1.5.0 first.

-For upgrading from 0.14.1 to Kong 2.0.0rc2, the steps for upgrading are the same as upgrading from 0.14.1 to Kong 1.0.
-Please follow the steps described in the "Migration Steps from 0.14" in the [Suggested Upgrade Path for Kong 1.0](#kong-1-0-upgrade-path).
+The steps for upgrading from 0.14.1 to 1.5.0 are the same as upgrading from 0.14.1 to Kong 1.0.
+Please follow the steps described in the "Migration Steps from 0.14" in the [Suggested Upgrade Path for Kong 1.0](#kong-1-0-upgrade-path), with the addition of the `kong migrations migrate-apis` command, which you can use to migrate legacy `apis` configurations.

+Once you migrated to 1.5.0, you can follow the instructions in the section below to migrate to 2.0.0.

-##### Upgrade from `1.0.x` - `1.4.x` to `2.0.0rc2`
+##### Upgrade from `1.0.0` - `1.5.0` to `2.0.0`

-Kong 2.0.0rc2 supports a no-downtime migration model.
+Kong 2.0.0 supports a no-downtime migration model.
 This means that while the migration is ongoing, you will have two Kong clusters running, sharing the same database.
 (This is sometimes called the Blue/Green migration model.)